 Educators from a range of education and care settings can work together to produce resources to support and connect families.
 For example: establish a transition to school social media page, produce a video or leaflet about starting school or host parent information sessions online.

 In addition to the transfer of information between settings such as informal transition statements, with parental consent educators can meet online or in-person to further discuss key information to support individual children’s learning and wellbeing.
 Personal contact can build trusting relationships between educators and lead to collaborative partnerships throughout the year.

 Collaborative partnerships between educators, families, children, other professionals, Aboriginal and Torres Strait Islander Elders, local government, community agencies and groups can support children’s transitions now and in the future.

 Throughout NSW there are communities where various organisations work together to plan celebrations of children starting school.
-See for example Bathurst’s School-Starters Picnic or Wollongong’s Lord Mayors Transition to School Picnic in the Park.
 This year community celebrations may look different but reach out to other key agencies in your community to see what might be possible online or on-site.